BlueBrain/nexus/docs/src/main/paradox/docs/releases/index.md

 This section of the documentation lists the significant BlueBrain Nexus releases across all services and web applications.

+TODO: update release date
 The latest stable release is **v1.10.0** released on **17.09.2024**.

+## 1.11.0

+### Breaking changes

+@@@ note { .warning }

+The items listed below are changes that have been made in this release that break compatibility with previous releases.

+- The Remote storage server implementation has been removed
+-
+@@@

 ## 1.10.0